If you are seeing issues with your apps in Shiny Server Pro, the following information may be helpful:

 "Disconnected from server" messages

 Even if there is no error in the application log or browser console, the problem may still lie within the application code.
-There are many resources available online to assist you in debugging and optimizing your app, including our Debugging Shiny Applications article, and the shiny-discuss Google group.
+There are many resources available online to assist you in debugging and optimizing your app, including our Debugging Shiny Applications article, and the RStudio Community.
 Make sure that the app runs correctly locally, outside of Shiny Server.